 There is talk that dragging your rim brakes on a tandem can heat up the rim so much that the tyre blows out.
 Although this has not happened to us, it has to our friends, so rim brake users should be careful on long descents – take a break from time to time!

 Some manufacturers claim that they cannot create a fork with enough flex (comfort) that is disc ready.
 We have ridden these 'flexy' tandem forks and found them slightly more comfortable, but are not worth the braking power trade off.
 Get yourself some gel grips/handlebartape/gloves instead.

 Disc brake brands that I trust and personally use are Shimano for hydraulic (XT or Saint), or Avid for their mechanical (BB5 or BB7).
 I have never found Avid to make a good, reliable hydraulic brake.
 Also note that it is important to use 8″ rotors on tandems because of their ability to cool as well as stop quicker.

-For the down-low on brakes for touring bikes, read my article on brakes HERE.
+For the down-low on brakes for touring bikes, read our article on touring bike brakes HERE.

 There isn't anything particularly special about timing chains other than the fact that you will need approximately one and a half chains to make it work.